petrvanblokland/DesignDesignSpace/Site.md

 box = page['Main']['Side']
 ~~~

-### What can your do in 1 day?
+### What you do in 1 day.
-A design game • A model exhibition space • Sketching the basics of a corporate identity • The design and presentation of a page • Or an info-graphic • A couple of TypeCooker words with feed back • Writing code for a DrawBot animation.
+**Which one do you select?** A design game • A model exhibition space • Sketching the basics of a corporate identity • The design a gridded page • Or a scripted info-graphic • A couple of TypeCooker words with feedback • Writing code for a DrawBot animation.

 ### In 1 week?
 Research specific aspect of typographic parameters • Research, write, design and present a mini-thesis • Design a simple corporate identity and program all applications in PageBot • Design an exhibition • Simulate a graphic design studio • Fill a Moleskine with 100 sketch pages.